Kids Of All Ages Loved Westport-Weston Touch-A-Truck 2026

 On Saturday, May 2nd Westport kids had an opportunity to not just look at all kinds of trucks, cranes, earth moving machines, police cars etc., but to climb onto or into them and give the levers, steering wheels, horns & sirens a workout.

-Lead sponsor again this year was Westport's INTERSTATE Premier Building Products which has a 2 story Design Center with the finest in luxury home products at 800 Post Rd.
+Lead sponsor again this year was Westport's INTERSTATE Premier Building Products which has a 2 story Design Center with the finest in luxury home building products at 800 Post Rd.
 East and their store and their full service lumber yard just nearby at 760 Post Rd.
 East.
+Westport's Touch-A-Truck continues to enjoy excellent attendance, with 340 family tickets purchased this year and raising nearly $29,000 in ticket sales and sponsorships.

 In addition to a standard patrol car, Westport PD also brought their “Bearcat” (above, right) which is used by the regional emergency response team.